 “Turbulence in the intake air stream can also affect MAF sensor calibration.” – Brake & Front End, July, 2013

 Still don’t believe me?
 Watch this complete diagnosis on a Ford F-150 5.4 fitted with a CAI.
 It’s an 18-min. video and all the owner’s problems come down to the CAI with poor laminar flow across the MAF from the crummy design on the aftermarket air intake.

 Here’s the important point to remember; the original equipment air filter and intake air box are specifically designed to reduce turbulence of air flowing into the MAF sensor.
 Replacing the original equipment air intake system with various customized intake systems can increase air turbulence and, thereby cause a calibration error resulting in an engine performance complaint.

 Still don’t believe me?
 Read this from one of the major mass airflow sensor manufacturers:

-“Mass air flow sensors require laminar airflow, which occurs when the air flows in parallel layers, with no disruption between the layers.
-The MAF element only samples a small part of the incoming air stream, so if laminar flow is not present, the air measurement and fuel delivery will be incorrect.
-Some older vehicles have a diffuser installed, but most rely on the air filter design to provide the laminar airflow.
+“Mass airflow sensors require laminar airflow, which occurs when the air flows in parallel layers, with no disruption between the layers.
+The MAF element only samples a small part of the incoming air stream, so if the laminar flow is not present, the air measurement and fuel delivery will be incorrect.
+Some older vehicles have a diffuser installed, but most rely on the air filter design to provide laminar airflow.